verozhao/ai-agent-v3/README.md

 ## What This Actually Does

 - Feeds with a document path and it goes to work
-- Connects to Grant's analytics service to get the actual PDF data
+- Connects to analytics service to get the actual PDF data
 - Finds mathematical discrepancies and suspicious patterns
 - Uses AI to understand what the numbers should be based on the real document content
 - Calculates missing values from actual transaction history